 No, in the first session, the therapist will be interested in what issues you bring and together you will discuss and agree a way forward that is right for you.

-Knowing that counselling and psychotherapy requires commitment and motivation, you and the therapist may agree, initially to a limited number of sessions and then review how you might continue.
+As counselling and psychotherapy requires commitment and you may not know what to expect, you and the therapist may agree, initially, to a limited number of sessions and then review how you might continue.

 What if I want to end the therapy?

 Usually, the ending of therapy is something that is planned.
 However, sometimes people can feel anxious or unsure about continuing.
 Rather than not keeping your appointment or cancelling, please come to your session, so you can discuss it and, together you can decide on the best way forward, whether that’s to continue or to end.

 Is Therapy Confidential?